Letícia Parente: Art

-Her most well known work is "Marca Registrada", a silent VHS film which depicts the artist sewing the words "MADE IN BRASIL" onto the sole of her foot.
-Another film from the same period, "In", follows Parente as she suspends herself using a dresser hanger in a closet.
+Throughout her life, Parente created sixteen films.
+Four were lost somewhere along the line, likely in a fire or thrown away.
+Her most well known work is Marca Registrada, or "Trademark", a silent VHS film which depicts the artist sewing the words "MADE IN BRASIL" onto the sole of her foot.
+Another film from the same period, In, follows Parente as she suspends herself using a dresser hanger in a closet.
 According to artist Myriam Gurba, this video serves in part as an allusion to the execution of Brazilian journalist Vladimir Herzog by torture.
 The police attempted to cover-up his death as a suicide and he was found hanged in his prison cell.
+Her film, Preparação I from 1975 is a political commentary on female beauty standards of the era.
+It shows Parente placing bandages over her face and drawing the appropriate features on top of them.
+A secondary film was created in 1976, Preparação II.
+It depicts Parente injecting herself four times over with different socio-political messaged vaccines.
+(Ex. anti-colonialism, anti-racism, etc.)

 In 1976, Parente combined her dual interests in science and art to create the exhibition Medidas (Measurements), held at the Museum of Modern Art, Rio de Janeiro.
 Visitors used scientific and pseudoscientific devices to measure their own physical, intellectual, and emotional conditions, for the purpose of "...exposing both the power and the limitations of scientific methods to assess, classify, and regulate individuals' bodies and subjectivities."
 This exhibition is considered to be the first exhibition in Brazil to combine science and art.

+Themes

+Similar themes appear in all of Parente's works.
+She primarily conveys Brazilian socio-political statements in an absurd and experimental manner.
+Focusing mainly on feminist themes, such as women's docile environments.
+Her act of applying makeup, as seen in Preparation I, examines how women transform their faces into an image with no agency.
+Task 1 displays Parente's clothes being ironed while she is still wearing them.
+This illustrates how often society overlooks women and the work they do.
+She experiments with the human body to explain her views in a jarring way until it is disfigured and exploited.
+Treating the body as a stage to perform on.